 Esports gambling is a huge business.
 As you may know, video gaming is competitive in itself, but when there are professionals (and money) involved, things can get pretty serious.
 Nowadays people can choose from hundreds of esports and casino betting apps and gamble on the go.

 Interestingly, esports attract huge masses of live audiences.
 For example, the finale of 2017 World Championship (Intel Extreme Masters), which took place in Katowice, Poland attracted 173,000 live audience – that is about 100,000 more than the number attendees of last year’s Superbowl.
 But that is not all: millions of fans all around the globe watch esports tournaments via live streaming platforms such as Twitch.tv.
+Fans like to bet on CSGO, Dota 2, League of Legends and a range of other professional events.

 There are five key areas that compose the bulk of video games we call esports.